-Real estate is a significant factor in the Asian Financial Crisis (Mera and Renaud, 2000).
+Real estate is a significant factor in the Asian Financial Crisis (Mera and Renaud 2000).
 This study extends the existing literature on corporate real estate disposal by examining the impact of economic conditions on the stock price reactions to corporate real estate disposal announcements.
-This study updates and refines the limited research on disposal of corporate real estate and thus enriches the few empirical evidences.
+This study updates and refines the limited research on disposal of corporate real estate.

 The primary objective of this study is to examine the share price reactions to corporate real estate disposals by non-property companies for the January 1992 to December 2001 period.
 This study period is chosen as it coincides with a complete economic and property cycles of boom and bust in Malaysia.
 This avoids the study to be biased towards a particular phase of the cycles.
 The study is further divided into two sub-periods: (a) 1992-1996 period which is characterized by strong economic growth and high asset inflation; and (b) 1997-2001 period which reflects financial crisis, economic recession and recovery phase of the markets after the Asian Financial Crisis.
-The existence of financially distressed listed companies and the high non-performing loans (NPL) of financial institutions after the crisis (1997-1999) provides another basis for these two sub-periods.

-The second objective is to examine whether the cumulative abnormal returns are significantly different for the two economic periods.
+The second objective is to examine whether the cumulative abnormal return is significantly different for the two economic periods.
 Thirdly, to examine the source of gains/loss to the cumulative abnormal returns.